[Adopted 10-11-2011 by L.L. No. 55-2011]

 The Board or its staff will review each financial disclosure statement filed with it to determine if there has been compliance with this article governing financial disclosure.

-Information filed in financial disclosure statements required by this article shall be maintained by the Board and shall be made available for public inspection, upon written request on such form as the Board shall prescribe.
-The Board shall respond to requests for inspection of financial disclosure statements in the order that they are received and within the time periods prescribed by New York's Freedom of Information Law.
+Information filed in financial disclosure statements required by this article shall be maintained by the Board, shall not be deemed confidential, and shall be made available for public inspection, upon written request on such form as the Board shall prescribe, regardless of whether a Freedom of Information Law ("FOIL") request has been made for the release of said information.
+The Board shall respond to requests for inspection of financial disclosure statements in the order that they are received, and the Board shall make the records available for inspection within 10 business days of the request.

 Any person required to file a statement may, at the time the statement is filed, submit a request to the Board, in such form as the Board shall require, to withhold any item disclosed therein on the ground that the inspection of such item by the public would constitute an unwarranted invasion of his or her privacy or a risk to the safety or security of any person.
 The Board shall evaluate such request and any such item shall be withheld from public inspection upon a finding by the Board that the inspection of such item by the public would constitute an unwarranted invasion of privacy or a risk to the safety or security of any person.
 The Board shall provide a written notification of the Board's determination to the person who requested that information be withheld from public inspection in a timely manner, and shall not release the information subject to the request until at least 10 days after mailing such notification.